 How to Implement

 Now that you’re all excited about the process, you’re probably asking how you too can have a feedback box on your site.
 Straight from the engineers that built it comes this advice:

 - Have your feedback form submit an AJAX request to your server that stores the feedback given and a few other things in the database including: The user account ID, The user’s browser, The page the user was on when they submitted the feedback.

 - Create an admin page that groups the support items by feature (determined by URL.)

 - Make sure an email is also sent when feedback is submitted.

 Ready to use this?
 Already doing it?

 Our In Page Feedback box acts as another way for us to be a customer-driven, Lean Startup.
 We’ve seen our friends at PicPlum are using a similar In Page Feedback box, but would love to hear if anyone else has tried it.

-About the Author: Jason Evanish is the Product Manager at KISSmetrics.
+About the Author: Jason Evanish is a former Product Manager at Kissmetrics.
 You can find him on Twitter at @evanish.